drupalprojects/mutual_credit/README.txt

 This could be implemented however by adding a 'type' field to the currency.
 This approach to exchange is quite complex but should work in wide range of configurations.
 An exchange can allow many currencies
-A wallet owner can be in many exchanges
+A wallet holder can be in many exchanges
-A wallet owner can have many wallets
+A wallet holder can hold many wallets
 A transaction can consist of many currencies Currencies can be confined to certain exchanges or set free.